By Greg Reynolds for CoinWeek …..

-Could it be an auction record for an 18th century Russian silver coin?
-Over the past three years, Russian coins may have appreciated more in value than any other coins in the world.
+Could it be an auction record for an 18th-century Russian silver coin?
+Over the past three years, Russian coins may have appreciated more in value than any other European coins.

-Russian coins were not widely used around the world.
-Generally, many of the coins in the Millennia collection were of types that functioned as world currencies, or were minted to the standards, approximately, of those coins that did.
-Consider that, the first U.S. silver dollar issue, in 1794, weighs 26.96 grams each, about the weight of a Crown (eight reales) of the Spanish Empire.
+Russian coins were not widely used around the world, but in general, coins in the Millennia Collection were of types that functioned as world currencies or were minted to the standards, approximately, of coins that did.
+Consider that the first U.S. silver dollar issue in 1794 weighs 26.96 grams each, about the weight of a Crown (eight reales) of the Spanish Empire.

 The Goldbergs cataloguer implies that this 1645 Dutch Asian ‘dollar’ was struck in the city that is now known as Jakarta, Indonesia.
 It would thus be the first Crown minted in a large region of Asia.

 Jim Elmen remarks that this 1645 Crown, Dutch Asian ‘dollar,’ is of “superb extremely fine” grade with “beautiful original color.”
 Elmen has been collecting and dealing in world coins for decades, and travels to coin shows and auctions in Europe.